Financial Aid Timeline & Checklist

 College begins to mail award letters to students with complete files.
 Award Letters are sent out on a first come, first served basis.
 You must be admitted to Kettering College in order to receive an Award Letter.

-First time students at Kettering College are required to make a payment equal to 1/4 of fall term’s tuition and fees, minus any financial aid, at the time of registration.
+First time students at Kettering College are required to make a downpayment of $800, or have financial aid in place that equals or exceeds your tuition and fee bill, at the time of registration.

 Return award letters to Shannon Hammons in the Financial Aid Office at Kettering College indicating if you intend to accept or reject the award.